milindchavan12/Angular/README.md

 - Structural Directives are *ngIf and *ngFor

 ## Two-Way Binding
-To specify two way binding in html element must be spcified with ngModel with round and square paranthesis.
+To specify two way binding in html element must be spcified with ngModel with round and square paranthesis and assigns to Component Class property.

 ```node
 <input [(ngModel)]='listFilter'>